j0rpi/img_concept/README.md

 # Installation
 1. Upload 'img_concept' folder to your FTP
-2. Browse to the installation path (www.domain.com/img_concept/install) and follow instructions
+2. Browse to the installation path (www.domain.com/img_concept/install) and follow instructions OR edit include/config.php.example manually and rename to 'config.php'
 3. Go back to www.domain.com/img_concept
 4. Done